 This lovely inn sits in a small village directly above the Union Canal.
-Footpaths head west into the country, after tucking into Sunday lunch you can hire bikes and follow the tow path into Edinburgh, or jump on the pub’s canal boat for a Sunday lunch cruise.
+Footpaths head west into the country, after tucking into Sunday lunch you can hire bikes and follow the tow path into Edinburgh.
 If all that sounds too strenuous, then plonk yourself down on the terrace and watch the odd boat chug past while sipping a pint of good ale.
 Inside, the view is weather-proofed by big windows in the dining room.
 An easy style runs throughout.
 You’ll find wood-burners, smart colours, a whisky bar, the odd sofa.
 In summer, there are barbecues on Friday nights, an ice cream shed in the garden, even a small festival in May with live bands and lots of beer.
 Rooms aren’t huge, but hit the spot.
 They’re stylish and comfy with smart beds and crisp linen.
 All but one has the view, three have walk-in power showers, one has a claw-foot bath.
 The airport is ten minutes away, but you’re not on the flight path, so peace reigns.
 Finally, don’t miss nearby Jupiter Artland in summer, a wonderland of beautiful things.
 Children are very welcome, as are dogs in the popular bar area.